Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists all rule categories with a one-line description and page count.
-It also explicitly lists the categories and distinguishes from the sibling tool list_components.
+The description clearly states the tool lists all rule categories with specific details (one-line description, page count).
+It enumerates all categories explicitly, distinguishing it from sibling tool list_components.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.